Davej66/dfg/README.md

 - https://www.daves-gym.co.uk/
 - https://pxhere.com/

-I used pxhere to obtain commercially free to use images for the site.
+I used pxhere to obtain commercially free to use images for this site.
+The code for the "Jumbotron" was taken from the codeinsitute as was much of the remaining coding used in this project.

+## Acknowledgements

+Thanking my mentor [Richard Welles](https://github.com/D0nni387/) for his guidance and support.
+His suggestions during the mid-review led to improvements to website.

+Support from the slack community when seeking assistance.